WinRAR CEO horrified to learn his software has been free this whole time - The Beaverton

 Looking back, Roshal admits that there were warning signs he ignored along the way.

-“I mean, I did think it was kinda weird that I never made any off of it in the 23 years WinRAR’s been available,” he said, shrugging sadly.
+“I mean, I did think it was kinda weird that I never made any money off of it in the 23 years WinRAR’s been available,” he said, shrugging sadly.
 “But I just assumed that meant no one was using it.
 I mean, it’s a confusing program.
 I don’t even really know how it works.”

 At press time, Roshal was illegally downloading last season’s despite repeated email warnings from .